Color Tools¶

 Auto Levels: This option maximizes the tonal range in the Red, Green, and Blue channels.
 It searches the image shadow and highlight limit values and adjusts the Red, Green, and Blue channels to a full histogram range.

-Normalize: this method scales brightness values across the selected image so that the darkest point becomes black, and the brightest point becomes as bright as possible without altering its hue.
-This is often a “magic fix” for images that are dim or washed out.
+Normalize: This option scales brightness values across the selected image so that the darkest point becomes black, and the brightest point becomes as bright as possible without altering its hue.
+This is often a "magic fix" for images that are dim or washed out.

-Equalize: this method adjusts the brightness of colors across the selected image so that the histogram for the Value channel is as flat as possible, that is, so that each possible brightness value appears at about the same number of pixels as each other value.
-Sometimes Equalize works wonderfully at enhancing the contrasts of an image.
+Equalize: This option adjusts the brightness of colors across the selected image so that the histogram for the Value channel is as flat as possible, that is, so that each possible brightness value appears in about the same number of pixels as each other value.
+Sometimes Equalize works wonderfully at enhancing the contrast of an image.
 Other times it gives garbage.
-It is a very powerful operation, which can either work miracles on an image or destroy it.
+It is a very powerful operation, which can either work miracles on an image or ruin it.

-Stretch Contrast: this method enhances the contrast and brightness of the RGB values of an image by stretching the lowest and highest values to their fullest range, adjusting everything in between.
+Stretch Contrast: This option enhances the contrast and brightness of the RGB values of an image by stretching the lowest and highest values to their fullest range, adjusting everything in between.
 This is noticeable only with washed-out images and can be a good fix-it tool for bad photographs.

-Auto Exposure: This option enhances the contrast and brightness of the RGB values of an image to calculate optimal exposition and black level using image histogram properties.
+Auto Exposure: This option enhances the contrast and brightness of the RGB values of an image to calculate optimal exposure and black level using image histogram properties.

-The results of any adjustments you make will not be remembered until you save your photograph.
+The results of any adjustments you make will not be saved until you save your photograph.

-Black and White photography has always been fascinating in its abstraction capability.
-With the advent of digital photography, Black and White has almost become a desktop activity, as color images can be easily converted on the computer into black and white, even providing a set of vintage film roll profiles.
-This filter is also able to simulates traditional infrared film material.
+The digiKam Black & White tool converts your color images to beautiful black & white.
+Black & white photography has always been fascinating because of its abstract nature.
+With the advent of digital photography, black & white has almost become a desktop activity, as color images can be easily converted on the computer into black & white. digiKam even provides a set of vintage film roll profiles to make your images look like monochrome film.
+This filter is also able to simulate traditional infrared film material.

 Generic.